Lago Di Garda Lombardy And The Lakes, Italy Travel Guide

 Quiet, authentic local experience; lowest accommodation prices; inexpensive flights; serene lake atmosphere.

-Many tourist-businesses focused on close; reduced ferry services; lake activities unavailable; some towns feel deserted.
+Many tourist-oriented businesses close; reduced ferry services; lake activities unavailable; some towns feel deserted.

 Best balance for many travelers.